samueldsingh/data-engineering/interview_questions/15-oops.md

 print(student.student_id)  # Output: ST123
 ```

+Inheritance allows a new class (derived or subclass) to inherit properties and behavior from an existing class (base or superclass), promoting code reuse, extensibility and hierarchical organization.

 **4. Polymorphism:**

 Polymorphism allows objects of different classes to be treated as objects of a common base class.
 It enables flexibility and allows a single interface to represent different types of objects.

+Use Case 1: **Method Overriding:** Inheritance and polymorphism enable you to override methods in derived classes, providing specific implementations while maintaining a common interface defined in the base class.

+Use Case 2: **Interface Adherence:** Polymorphism allows multiple classes to adhere to a common interface (e.g., by implementing the same methods from an interface), making it easier to swap out different implementations as needed.

 Example: We'll demonstrate polymorphism using a common method called "introduce" that works for both the "Person" and "Student" classes.